-A total of 54 (1.56%) larvae from 16 oviposition cages reached the 2nd larval instar in the F1 DC bioassay.
-Consequently, the following confirmatory experiments were conducted.
+A total of 198 (5.90%) larvae from 47 oviposition cages reached the 2nd larval instar in the F1 DC bioassay.
+Consequently, the following confirmatory experiments were conducted (Table 11a, Annex IV).

-The 54 surviving L2 larvae from the DC bioassays were individualized in boxes and fed on MON 810 leaves.
-One of these larvae, from a single oviposition cage from Zone 2, moulted to the 3rd larval instar and survived 10 days feeding on Bt maize leaves (although they died without reaching the fourth larval instar; Table 11a).
-Thus, the siblings of this larva (about 125 larvae from the original oviposition cage) were raised on artificial diet up to the next generation (F2).
-As a result, 168 F2 neonates were treated with the diagnostic concentration (1091 ng/cm2).
-One of the treated larvae moulted to the 2nd larval instar after 7 days, but it did not survive for ten days when it was subsequently fed on MON 810 maize.
-In addition, 1200 F2 neonates, siblings of the above, were fed on MON 810 maize and 60 neonates, used as controls, on conventional maize.
-After 10 days, none of the larvae fed on Bt tissue were able to moult, whereas 58 larvae (97%) fed on conventional maize had moulted to 2nd or 3rd larval instar (Table 11b).
+The 198 surviving L2 larvae from the DC bioassays were collected and grouped into boxes, according to the oviposition cage of origin, and then fed on MON 810 leaves.
+Six of these larvae, from four oviposition cages (two from Zone 1 and one each from Zones 2 and 3), moulted to the 3rd larval instar and survived 10 days feeding on Bt maize leaves (two larvae reached the fourth and one larva the fifth larval instar continuously feeding on MON 810 leaves) (Table 11a, Annex IV).
+Thus, the siblings of these six larvae (about 125 larvae per original oviposition cage) were raised on artificial diet up to the next generation (F2).
+As a result, 416 F2 neonates were treated with the diagnostic concentration (1091 ng/cm2).
+Eighteen of the treated larvae moulted to the 2nd larval instar after 7 days, but they did not survive for ten days when they were subsequently fed on MON 810 maize (Annex IV).
+In addition, 2260 F2 neonates, siblings of the above, were fed on MON 810 maize and 120 neonates, used as controls, on conventional maize.
+After 10 days, none of the larvae fed on Bt tissue were able to moult, whereas 119 larvae (99%) fed on conventional maize had moulted to 2nd or 3rd larval instar (Table 11b, Annex V).